Fraud incidents rising with surge in UPI transactions

 According to data available in the Reserve Bank of India’s latest trend and progress report, during the period April-September 2021-22, the total number of frauds in various banking operations based on the date of reporting increased to 4,071, as against 3,499 reported in the same period last year.

 However, the amount involved in such frauds declined to ₹36,342 crore (₹64,261 crore) during said period.
-The number of card or internet related frauds also increased marginally to 1,532, amounting to ₹60 crore during April-September 2022, as against around 1,247 frauds amounting to ₹49 crore same period last year.
+The number of card or internet related frauds also increased marginally to 1,532, amounting to ₹60 crore during FY2022, as against around 1,247 frauds amounting to ₹49 crore same period last year.

 “In terms of area of operations, an overwhelming majority of cases reported during 2020-21 in terms of number and amount involved related to advances, while frauds involving card or online transactions made up 34.6 per cent of the number of cases,” the RBI report said.